 Are you feeling overwhelmed?
-There are many challenges that owners face, and it is not unnatural for you to feel swamped from time to time.
+There are many challenges that business owners face, and it is not unnatural for you to feel swamped from time to time.
 It may be time for a swot analysis for your business.

 From changing technologies and employee issues to cash flow and competition, the issues are endless.
 If you feel like this is getting too much, you should consider going back to SWOT.